FAQs

 |

-What time do gates open? |
+| What time do gates open? |

 |

-How do I get there? | Cycling: Bike parking will be monitored by security during the following times, please note there is no overnight monitoring: FRIDAY 3.30pm to 1am SATURDAY 10.30am to 1am SUNDAY 10.30am to 1am MONDAY 10.30am to midnight The bike parking is no longer within the festival site for a range of operational reasons including removing the problem of obstruction / congestion caused by patrons with bicycles moving through the entrances – bag check & ticket scanning.
-Parking: Or secure your WOMADelaide parking with UPark.
+If driving, you can secure parking with UPark.
 Pre-book for night and weekend parking at UPark Rundle and UPark Frome.
 Convenient and affordable parking that’s open 24 hours and just a short walk to Botanic Park.
 Bus: All other Adelaide Metro tram timetables can be found HERE. |

-Can I smoke? | In keeping with the South Australian Government health regulations, WOMADelaide is a smoke-free event.
-Festival goers wishing to smoke will be able to do so in designated smoking areas marked on the festival map or listed in the APP. |
+| Can I smoke? | In keeping with the South Australian Government health regulations, WOMADelaide is a smoke-free event.
+Festival goers wishing to smoke will be able to do so in designated smoking areas marked on the festival map or listed in the app.

-What should I do if I suffer from Asthma? | At times Botanic Park / Tainmuntilla can become dusty.
-Anyone who suffers from asthma should bring the specific medication they need and make note of the location of nearest first aid tent in case they do need any assistance. |
+| What should I do if I suffer from Asthma? | Please be aware at times Botanic Park / Tainmuntilla can become dusty.
+We advise anyone who suffers from asthma to bring the specific medication they need and make note of the location of the nearest first aid tent in case they do need any assistance.
+For more information on asthma first aid, please visit Asthma Australia's website.

-Is there camping at WOMADelaide? | There is strictly no camping on site at WOMADelaide as the venue is part of the Botanic Gardens of Adelaide. |
+| Is there camping at WOMADelaide? | There is strictly no camping on site at WOMADelaide as the venue is part of the Botanic Gardens of Adelaide.

-How do I work / volunteer / perform at WOMADelaide? | Please check our Apply page for all relevant information on getting involved with the festival. |
+| How do I work / volunteer / perform at WOMADelaide? | Please check our Apply page for all current opportunities and application dates.

-Is there a Parents Room? | Parents with babies and toddlers can enjoy a shaded, comfortable and discrete Parenting Room.
-Nursing parents at WOMADelaide have access to feeding chairs, baby changing and bottle heading facilities. |
+| Is there a Parents Room? | Parents with babies and toddlers can enjoy a shaded, comfortable and discreet Parenting Room.
+Nursing parents at WOMADelaide have access to feeding chairs, baby changing and bottle heating facilities.
+Please see the site map for location.

-Children's Safety | All children must be wristbanded prior to entering the Festival.
-Please add children to your cart when purchasing.
-Write the responsible adult's mobile number clearly on the wristband.
-Parents or guardians should arrange with children to meet at the Info Booth if they get separated. |
+| Children's Safety | All children over the age of 3 must be wristbanded prior to entering the Festival.
+Please add a child ticket to your cart when purchasing.
+We advise that you write the responsible adult's mobile number clearly on the wristband and arrange with children to meet at the Info Booth if they get separated.

-Lost Children/Missing Persons | WOMADelaide follows a strict lost child/missing persons procedure.
-All lost children/persons are taken to the Info Booth. |
+| Lost Children/Missing Persons | WOMADelaide follows a strict lost child/missing persons procedure.
+All lost children/persons are taken to the Info Booth.
+Parents/guardians, please report a missing child/person at the Info Booth.

-Seating at WOMADelaide | If you wish to bring a chair, only low-standing, beach-style chairs will be permitted.
-Only low ‘beach chairs’ are allowed on site and are to be used at the outer edges of the playing arenas.
-Standard height chairs will be confiscated at the gates.
-Unless a pre-approved exemption has been authorised.
+| Seating at WOMADelaide | Patrons can bring low-standing, beach-style chairs, which are permitted for use on the outer edges of the performance areas.
+Standard height chairs will be confiscated at the gates, unless a pre-approved exemption has been authorised.
 We ask those who want to remain seated for a performance to sit at the outer edges and rear of the audience areas.
-For selected ‘seated’ performances, the audience will be asked by the stage MC to sit down and in these cases, those who want to stand or dance will be asked to move to the outer edges and rear of the audience area.
-Please also be aware that "staking" out a spot in front of a stage with chairs, rugs or blankets for any performance not designated as a "seated performance" is prohibited as these items can create safety and trip hazard concerns as large crowds can unpredictably converge toward the stages. |
+Please also be aware that "staking" out a spot in front of a stage with chairs, rugs or blankets for any performance not designated as a "seated performance" is prohibited, as these items can create safety and trip hazard concerns in large crowds.
+Please ensure that you keep clearways (marked with blue and white lighting) free of chairs, rugs and/or blankets.
+Crowd Control volunteers will ask you to move if you have set up within these walkways for the safety and clear navigation of the site for all patrons.

-Can I come in and out? | Yes, pass-outs are available.
-However, you must make sure you scan OUT if you want to return to the festival and scan IN again on the same day. |
+| Can I come in and out? | Yes, pass-outs are available.
+If you plan to return to the festival on the same day, please make sure you scan OUT when leaving the site, and scan IN at the gates when returning.

-Bag Check-In | Bag Check-Ins are located at both the Frome Road and Hackney Road main entrances.
-A Tap ‘n’ Go donation is required to use the bag check-in, with all proceeds donated to the WOMADelaide Foundation.
-The bag check-in will close at 12am nightly.
-All items are left at your own risk.
-WOMADelaide takes no responsibility for items left behind.
+| Bag Check-In | Bag Check-Ins are located at both the Frome Road and Hackney Road main entrances.
+A $3 donation is required to use the bag check-in, with all proceeds donated to the WOMADelaide Foundation.
+The bag check-in will close at midnight each day.
+All items are left at your own risk; WOMADelaide takes no responsibility for items left behind.

 What you can’t check in: